stackbit-projects/raismrashdan-7e05b/content/pages/blog/index.md

 subtitle: >-
   My pet peeve is fluffy, generic advice.
 Network more, practice communication skills.
 Why, how, with whom, in what language, at what time of day, what vitamins must I ingest?
-These are the questions I seek, and discuss in my blog.
+These are the questions I seek, and want to discuss.
   The minutia.
 The nitty gritty.
 hide_title: false
 col_number: two
 seo: